AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 If a sequence header OBU is present in an RTP packet it	SHOULD be the first OBU in the packet.

+Tile list OBUs are not supported.
+They SHOULD be removed by transmitted, and MUST be ignored by receivers.

 ## 6. Payload Format Parameters